White-fronted surili: Ecology and habitat

 This species is diurnal and arboreal.
 It is also primarily a folivorous species, but also consumes fruits and seeds.
 This species prefers to eat immature leaves to more mature ones.
 The group sizes range from 10 to 15 individuals.
 P. frontata can be found in tall lowland and hill dipterocarp forests, not above 300 meters.
 This species has also been observed in riverine and hill forest.

 Distribution

 P. frontata is endemic to Borneo, and restricted to the south-east of Borneo, below 3°N and east of Barito River.
 It was recorded in the east between the Kayan River and Banjarmasin in the south.
 Meanwhile, P. f. nudifrons was recorded from central Sarawak between the upper Rajang River and upper Batang Lupar, including Lanjak Entimau Wildlife Sanctuary.

 Social behaviour and communication

 The white-fronted surili moves through the forest quadrupedally.
 This species also moves through the forest by leaping.
 In the population, solitary males have been observed in this species.
-For communication, the males use loud calls to demarcate the group’s territory.
+For communication, the males use loud calls to demarcate the group's territory.
 There is also tactile communication, which is social grooming.
 This is when one individuals groom another to reinforce the bonds between individuals.
-For reproduction, they only gives birth to a single offspring.
+For reproduction, they only give birth to a single offspring.